Looking for help?

 |Scenario question.
 Create a real life situation and let the learner choose the right response.
 You can create different branches for each response.
 Go to: How to create a scenario question||Academy|

 |Ranking text question asks respondents to rank items in regard to preference or significance.
 Go to: How to create a ranking text question||Academy|

 After clicking on the Image button, you will see a popup window with image properties.

 In the Image Properties window you can:

-- Paste the image URL to add any image directly from the Internet.
+- Paste URL to add any image from the Internet.

-- Add the image from the image library.
-All images that have been uploaded from your computer are stored in the image library.
-Anytime you can find the image in the image library that has been uploaded before and add it to your content.
+- Add an image from the image library.
+All images that have been uploaded from your computer are stored in My library.
+You can re-use those images as many times as you need.

 - Change size and position of the image.